 - East Midlands Ambulance Service provides emergency 999 care and telephone clinical assessment services for a population of 4.8 million people, including our county.

-- Commissioning (the continual process of planning, agreeing, procuring, funding and then monitoring) of our health and social care services across Northamptonshire is undertaken by a range of organisations, including Nene and Corby Clinical Commissioning Groups (CCGs), NHS England and Northamptonshire County Council.
+- Commissioning (the continual process of planning, agreeing, procuring, funding and then monitoring) of our health and social care services across Northamptonshire is undertaken by a range of organisations, including NHS Northamptonshire Clinical Commissioning Group (CCG), NHS England and Northamptonshire County Council.

 In 2018 Northamptonshire celebrated the 70th anniversary of the NHS.
 Within a few weeks of the NHS being founded in 1948, our social care system was also set up to meet the needs of the time.